fullofstack/HTML-CSS-course/README.md

 Free HTML &amp; CSS Course

 ## Introduction
-If you want to know “How to use HTML & CSS?” and “How to design a website” you came to the right place for sure!
 This course will help you understand what the best and easiest way to learn HTML & CSS is.
 HTML & CSS are the first things you need to build website interfaces and in this course.
-I'll teach you everything that you as a web developer need to know to build amazing website using long would you be.
+In this course you will learn how to start HTML & CSS from scratch and create your first HTML & CSS project.

 ## Getting started
 | Title           | Time | language | Published |